-Lugoff-Elgin High School has announced its honor rolls for the first nine-week period.
+Lugoff-Elgin Middle School has reported its honor rolls for the first quarter.

 Page 1 of 1